sridurgeshv/Building-a-Web-3-Game-with-Immutable-Passport-Integration/README.md

 1.Install/use latest version of node:

- 1. If you don't have node installed, install here [node](https://nodejs.org/en/download)
+i.
+If you don't have node installed, install here [node](https://nodejs.org/en/download)
- 2. To make sure you're using the latest version, we install the @imtbl/sdk that enables all the passport functions:
+ii.
+To make sure you're using the latest version, we install the @imtbl/sdk that enables all the passport functions:

  ```
 npm install @imtbl/sdk@0.28.0